chinamike65/hugo-tuolesi/content/book1/book1en.md

 Master Tsongkhapa said, even if your achievements are high, your behavior must be the same as that of others.
 From now on, you are not allowed to show supernatural powers.
 Our Mahavira Hall has a door.
 What is the function of this door?
 Come in through the door.

-Since then, the Mahavira Hall of Drepung Monastery has been called "auspicious many doors", which means that there are many doors, and there are doors everywhere.
+Since then, the Mahavira Hall of Drepung Monastery has been called "many auspicious doors", which means that there are many doors, and the doors are everywhere.

-Master Tsongkhapa said that emptiness is so extraordinary, very, very extraordinary.
+Master Tsongkhapa said that emptiness is so extraordinary.
+So very, very extraordinary.

-The fruit vehicle is mainly about great joy, and great joy is about the bright points of the human body's qi and meridians.
+The fruitional vehicle is mainly about great bliss, and great bliss is about the bright points of the human body's qi and channels.

 There are qi channels and clear points in our bodies.
 These clear points are cultivated with qi.
 When all the clear points have entered the central channel, you can obtain great happiness.
 Great happiness is eternal happiness.

 After attaining great bliss, you will be extremely happy every day.
 This bliss combined with emptiness is the essence of the 84,000 Dharma Doors.
-The level of this bliss can be said to add to the happiness of all sentient beings except Buddhas and Bodhisattvas.
-It's not as happy as this, very, very happy.
+The level of this bliss can be said to greater than the happiness of all sentient beings combined, except Buddhas and Bodhisattvas.
+It is greater than this.
+Extreme happiness.

 In our Buddhism, there are two aspects of practice: asceticism and blissful practice.

-What is penance?
+What is asceticism?
 After Buddha Shakyamuni became a monk for six years, he still did not become a Buddha.
-This process is considered ascetic.
+This process is considered asceticism.

-Until the two cowherds offered milk chyme to Buddha Shakyamuni, after he accepted the offering, his body became spiritual, and then he practiced the Dharma and finally became a Buddha.
+Not until the two cowherds offered milk chyme to Buddha Shakyamuni, and he accepted the offering, did his body become spiritual, and then he practiced the Dharma and finally became a Buddha.

-Both the Theravada method and the Xianzong method both learned a lot of asceticism from Buddha Shakyamuni.
+Both the Hianayana method and the Mahayana method both learned a lot from the asceticism of Buddha Shakyamuni.

-Lexing is mentioned in the Dharma door of Tantra.
+Bliss is mentioned in the Dharma door of Tantra.

 After Buddha Shakyamuni became a Buddha, a prince named King Enzabodhi asked Buddha Shakyamuni for the Dharma, asking him to turn the wheel of Dharma.

-Buddha Shakyamuni said you should become a monk, but he said you couldn't do it.
+Buddha Shakyamuni said you should become a monk, but the prince said he couldn't do it.

-Then you come to asceticism, he said that you can't do it.
+Then try asceticism, he said that he can't do it.

-He said to practice happily, to practice happily.
+He said he wanted to practice happily, to practice blissfully.

-Buddha Shakyamuni said that if you want to practice happily, you can only practice Tantra, and only by practicing Tantra can you practice happily.
+Buddha Shakyamuni said that if you want to practice happily, you can only practice Vajrayana, and only by practicing Vajrayana can you practice happily.

 Then gave him the Dharma Vajra and gave him the empowerment.